 Short Name: StatQuantMech

-Type: Lecture

-Semester: 6

 Credit Points: 2.5 ECTS

 Prerequisites: 200202, 200212, 200311

-Corequisites: none

-Tutorial: no

 Course contents The course is an extension of the statistical physics part of the Experimental & Theoretical Physics course which focuses mainly on classical statistical physics.
 The subjects of this course include density operators, many-particle wave functions, the grand canonical description of the ideal quantum gas, etc. Applied are these general techniques to the ideal Fermi gas and to free bosons including the Bose-Einstein condensation and the photon gas.
 Furthermore it will be shown how the concepts of quantum statistical mechanics can be used to describe dissipation in a quantum system.

-200472 - General Relativity
+201472 - General Relativity